mktung/desmos-codegen/README.md

 # desmos-codegen

 This project was written by Maya Tung as part of an interview for Desmos.
+The relevant code is the [ClassCode module](/src/modules/ClassCode.ts) and its [test file](/src/tests/ClassCode.test.ts)

 To install the project, run